-▶ The 50th Founding Anniversary of JIRCAS 2021

-▶ [The Fifth Medium to Long-Term Plan] Basic Principles Solutions to global food and environmental problems JIRCAS will propose optimum technologies for solving difficult global problems such as food insecurity, malnutrition, and sustainable management of natural resources and the environment, by making full use of the most up-to-date scientific knowledge.
+▶ The 50th Founding Anniversary of JIRCAS ▶ [The Fifth Medium to Long-Term Plan] 2021 Basic Principles Solutions to global food and environmental problems JIRCAS will propose optimum technologies for solving difficult global problems such as food insecurity, malnutrition, and sustainable management of natural resources and the environment, by making full use of the most up-to-date scientific knowledge.
 Center of excellence in the field of international agricultural research JIRCAS, as the sole national research institute in the field of international agriculture, forestry, and fisheries representing Japan, will lead international scientific dialogues and contribute to national food security as well as to the prosperity and stability of international society.
 Operation Policies Maximization of the results of research and development JIRCAS will always be aware of the outcomes and the actual utilization of research and study results, and work toward maximizing the results of research and development which can make a broad impact to the societies.
 Strengthening of domestic and international collaboration and cooperation JIRCAS will provide opportunities for collaboration and cooperation between domestic and foreign researchers, research institutes, administrative bodies, development agencies, farmers, and companies among others, and promote the creation of innovation in the area of agriculture, forestry, and fisheries.
 Providing a pleasant and safe work environment JIRCAS will provide a safe, pleasant, and rewarding work environment for all executives and employees, and continue to pursue efficient and high-quality activities.
-Top Message On to the Next Stage "Together for our food and planetary health" The Japan International Research Center for Agricultural Sciences (JIRCAS), a national research and development agency, started its new five-year Medium to Long-Term Plan in April 2021, the fifth plan since its transformation to an independent administrative agency.
-Its noble mission, redefined in its fifth Medium to Long-Term Target as mandated in March by the Minister of Agriculture, Forestry and Fisheries, Government of Japan, is stated as follows: "As a research institution representing Japan in the field of international agriculture, forestry and fisheries, JIRCAS aims to enhance agriculture, forestry and fisheries technology in the world including Japan and to contribute to the advancement of sustainable agriculture, forestry and fisheries, towards the accomplishment of the government policy on the Basic Plan for Food, Agriculture and Rural Areas."
+Top Message "Together for our food and planetary health" The first year of the five-year Fifth Medium to Longterm Target, which started in April 2021, has passed.
+As mandated by the Minister of Agriculture, Forestry and Fisheries, the 5th Target reaffirmed the noble mission of JIRCAS, which states that "As a research institution representing Japan in the field of international agriculture, forestry and fisheries, JIRCAS aims to enhance agriculture, forestry and fisheries technology in the world including Japan and to contribute to the advancement of sustainable agriculture, forestry and fisheries, towards the accomplishment of the government policy such as the Basic Plan for Food, Agriculture and Rural Areas."
 The target also specified two priority tasks: the effective and intensive implementation of research and development to contribute to solving global food and environmental issues, and the enhancement of function for collecting and analyzing multi-dimensional information related to the issues and for its broader dissemination.
-To meet the target, JIRCAS selected its main research and development activities and organized them into two programs - "Environment" and "Food" - so that intensive implementation can be assured.
-Each program covers six research projects, and all of these projects aim to achieve better outcomes by providing solutions to global issues related to agriculture, forestry, and fisheries.
-Also, activities that enhance its function as an information center on the complex and diverse global environment and food systems were gathered and classified into four projects under the "Information" program.
-As JIRCAS pursues the above tasks, we will pay particular attention to providing a swift and flexible response to the changing situation in target regions and the consequences of the COVID-19 crisis etc., as well as cooperate with various domestic and international partners and promote public relations using various media and communication tools.
-In addition, using advanced digital technologies, we will also strive to further enhance productivity and efficiency, improve the quality of our outputs, and promote openness and transparency.
+The first year of realizing these tasks has not been a smooth journey due to restrictions in travel and other activities caused by the COVID-19 pandemic, as well as political unrest in some of our target research countries.
+However, the implementation of research activities has been carried out almost according to plan, due to the relationship of trust with the joint research institutes and the ingenuity of the JIRCAS staff, and many research results have been produced.
+In addition, following the government's formulation in May 2021 of the "Strategy for Sustainable Food Systems, Measures for achievement of Decarbonization and Resilience with Innovation (MeaDRI)," which aims to achieve both sustainability and productivity through innovation, an international symposium was held in November to stimulate international discussions.
+From FY2022, we have also decided to start a new project with the purpose of promoting this strategy, such as disseminating information by establishing a system for international cooperation and promoting the application of related technologies utilizing networks.